Sales Input

 Incentive-based pay leverages the principle of meritocracy.
 In the Indian market, particularly in sectors like Real Estate and Life Insurance, agents often earn zero base salary but significant commissions.
 This is known as "Commission Only" pay.

-For business owners, setting the right markup via a Markup Calculator is essential to ensure that after paying commissions and accounting for Fixed Costs, the business remains profitable.
+For business owners, setting the right markup via a Markup Calculator is essential to ensure that after paying commissions and accounting for expenses, the business remains profitable.
 A well-structured plan balances the salesperson's motivation with the company's sustainability.

 Maximizing Your Commission Earnings